SilenLoc/My_KeyBoard/doc/general.md

 - getting better at typing and improving your work gear can bring you a lot of joy, efficiency, less pain and more finger strength
 - choose a custom layout.
 Qwerty or any other typewriter layout was not designed for today's use of keyboards, you will get some advice here: [general][adv], [colmak dh][colmak], [getruer][blog]
 - layout matters, practice matters more, you can practice with a zsa product [here][zsa-train], with any other [here][typefast] or [here][monkey]
-- get a keyboard where you can take your custom layout with you, for office workers with or without laptops I recommend the [voyager][zsa-voy]
+- get a keyboard where you can take your custom layout with you, for typers that work in an office with or without laptops I recommend the [voyager][zsa-voy]
 - do not overthink the choosing of a layout, many are only there because qwerty and others are so bad.
 - be careful with country specific keys, for zsa products you need to configure the swiss keys and not the default ones.
 - have fun typing :)